cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ### Fee details

 For an example implementation in the Cosmos SDK, we consider 3 potential fee payments, which may be defined.
 Each one may be paid out in a different token.
 Imagine a connection between IrisNet and the Cosmos Hub.
-They may define:
+To incentivize a packet from IrisNet to the Cosmos Hub, they may define:

 - ReceiveFee: 0.003 channel-7/ATOM vouchers (ATOMs already on IrisNet via ICS20)
 - AckFee: 0.001 IRIS